An alternative approach to well-posedness of McKean-Vlasov equations arising in Consensus-Based Optimization: Strategies for the proof of well-posedness of McKean--Vlasov SDEs

-(where $X^\Psi$ is the pathwise unique strong solution to \eqref{eq:AuxProblem}) is well-defined and admits a unique fixed point $\rho \in \cP_p(C([0,T],\real^d))$ through the Banach--Caccioppoli fixed-point theorem.
-Since by construction $\cS(\rho) = \Law(X^\rho) = \rho$, taking the push-forward through the evaluation map $\ev_t$ yields that $\rho_t = \Law(X^\rho_t)$ for all $t \in [0,T]$.
+(where $X^\Psi$ is the pathwise unique strong solution to \eqref{eq:AuxProblem}) is well-defined and admits a unique fixed point $\rho \in \cP_p(C([0,T],\real^d))$ through the Banach--Caccioppoli fixed-point theorem (see, \emph{e.g.},\cite{BanachHistory2024}).
+Since by construction $\cS(\rho) = \Law(X^\rho) = \rho$, taking the push-forward through the evaluation map $\ev_t$ yields that $\rho_t = \Law(X^\rho_t)$ for all $t \in [0,T]$; indeed, by virtue of the associativity of the push-forward operation, we have that

 Hence, the process $\barX \coloneqq X^\rho$ is a strong solution to the original McKean--Vlasov SDE \eqref{eq:McKean-Vlasov}.
 Pathwise uniqueness is obtained (in a particular class of strong solutions) through a Gr\"{o}nwall-type argument.
 For future reference, we state below the version of this classical result that will be used throughout the present work.

 \begin{thm} Let us assume that conditions \eqref{eq:GlobalLip} are satisfied, and let $p \ge 2\vee\barp$.
 Given a $d$-dimensional standard Brownian motion $\barB$ defined on a filtered probability space $(\Omega, \sF, (\sF_t)_{t\in[0,T]},\prob)$, and an $\sF_0$-measurable random variable $\barX_0\colon\Omega\to\real^d$ belonging to $L^p(\Omega,\sF, \prob)$, there exists a strong solution $\barX \colon \Omega \to C\bigl([0,T],\real^d\bigr)$ to problem \eqref{eq:McKean-Vlasov} with initial state $\barX_0$.
 Moreover, the solution $\barX$ satisfies